Beeifys/RaidRSF/README.md

 # CONS
 - Maybe has some bug because this is a first release

+# HOW TO USE?
+- Just fill up/settings ur own HQ config on config.txt
+- Replace ur sites list file to sites.txt

 # SUGGESTION
 - If u want suggestion for new update for this tools you can join our telegram channel: @raid_store